alancj731/gatsby-blog/content/blog/first-blog/index.md

 ---
 title: Start to build my blog website
 date: "2023-12-12T13:30:03.284Z"
-description: "The small first step"
+description: "A small step forward..."
 ---

 Building a blog to record what I thought and what I did.